Extend the life of your Microsoft Access Database

 Reducing the size of a Microsoft Access Database

-A thorough analysis of the Microsoft Access Database will be carried to determine the main sources of remedial Disk space usage.
+A thorough analysis of the Microsoft Access Database will be carried out to determine the main sources of unnecessary Disk space usage.

 Convert the Front-End database to Visual Basic.